DougSchmidt-AI/json-field-data-plugin/README.md

 This is the same JSON format produced by the [PluginTester.exe /Json=outputPath](https://github.com/AquaticInformatics/aquarius-field-data-framework/blob/master/src/PluginTester/Readme.md#saving-json-results) option.

+See [here](./src/JsonFieldData/Readme.md) for more info on the JSON document format.

 ## Requirements for building the plugin from source

 - Requires Visual Studio 2017 (Community Edition is fine)